GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 loops, this hint corresponds to a loop invariant.
 Additionally, such examples will also often require your unbounded data structure to be defined as a reachability permission, using `heapster_define_reachability_perm`, instead of just as a recursive permission.
-See `examples/iter_linked_list.saw` for some examples of using the commands mentioned in this paragraph.
+See `iter_linked_list.saw` for some examples of using the commands mentioned in this paragraph.

 Once you're finished, use the following command to export all the type-checked